New Bolsover model village

-New Bolsover model village is a village adjoining the town of Bolsover in Derbyshire.
+New Bolsover model village is a village adjoining the town of Bolsover in Derbyshire, England.

 History

 The pit village was begun in 1891 by the Bolsover Mining Company.
 It is a model village built by philanthropic colliery owners which was to benefit and improve the lives of workers at Bolsover Colliery.

 The architects for the village were Arthur Brewill and Basil Baily of Nottingham.

 The village had a school and a Cooperative store.
 On the edge of the village were allotments, pig sties and the village cricket pitch.
 The village had no public houses, but there was an institute that would serve workers no more than three glasses of beer a day.
 The colliery company employed a policeman and anti-social behavior could result in fines or dismissal.

 The "Model", as it is known locally, was completed in 1896 by the Bolsover Colliery Company.
 It had 200 houses for miners and colliery officials.
 A tram track round the back of the village linked it to the pit and coal was delivered directly from the colliery to the coal store behind each house.
 The contents of the ash privies were carried away.
 The "Model" remains in good repair.
 Its houses are either privately owned or owned by the local authority.